riverrun/drat/README.rst

 -  multiple files, or urls, can be analyzed
 -  the files can be text files, docx files, or odf files
--  a list of urls, or files, can be redirected to drat: e.g., drat < list-of-urls.txt
+-  a list of urls, or files, written in a text file can be redirected to drat: e.g., drat < list-of-urls.txt
 -  -w use an additional wordlist(s)
 -  This wordlist needs to be a text file with each word on a separate line
 -  More than one wordlist can be used

 For example, the following command will analyze an office (Writer)